-Throughout the Lockport Volunteer Fire Department & the Lockport Township Fire Protection District's storied history, two firefighters have made the ultimate sacrifice and have lost their lives in the line of duty.
-We honor both Firefighters on our Memorial Walk located at our Station #6 on Renwick Road.
+Throughout the Lockport Volunteer Fire Department & the Lockport Township Fire Protection District's storied history, two firefighters have made the ultimate sacrifice and lost their lives in the line of duty.
+We honor both Firefighters on our Memorial Walk located at our Station #6.

 December 17, 1897

 FF W. W. Gardiner succumbs to injuries at a fire at 6th & Hamilton Streets.

 One of the saddest deaths which have ever occurred in Lockport was that of William H. Gardiner, last Friday night, December 17th.
 He was stricken while performing his duties as a member of the volunteer fire department at the Forkel fire*.
 When taken ill, Mr. Gardiner was immediately removed to his home and given the best of medical treatment, but in an hour he was dead.

 When the fire alarm sounded at about 9 o’clock Friday evening, Mr. Gardiner, who was downtown, hastened with all possible speed to the station of No. 2 Hose Company,